alfaaarex/awesome-tweaks/README.md

 ![image](https://user-images.githubusercontent.com/78948152/131977070-3d312f88-3992-4ce2-98be-9a4f8dc37bdc.png)

-**Supported Platforms:** Windows
+**Supported Platforms:** Windows 10 1809+

-**Description:** Rise Media Player brings all of your media to a whole new level even If it's videos, the music stored on your devices, discs or even your favourite streaming services.
+**Description:** Rise Media Player brings all of your media to a whole new level.
+If it's videos, the music stored on your devices, discs or even your favourite streaming services.

-**Installation:** Since the project is in the early phase of development you will need to build it via Visual Studio [repository](https://github.com/josephbeattie/Fluent-Media-Player-Dev)
+**Installation:** Since the project is in it's early phase of development you will need to build it via Visual Studio [repository](https://github.com/josephbeattie/Fluent-Media-Player-Dev)

  ## 21. SNWE